1.0 W&M Payment Card Policy

 - Departments destroying cardholder information are REQUIRED to cross-shred or punch out card numbers on all documents before placing it in the trash.

-- To protect our clients from the possibility of data loss due to spyware and keyboard “sniffers”, a department must NOT enter a client’s payment card data into a website on behalf of the client.
-Clients should be directed to the appropriate website (Financial Operations and IT must approve any exceptions).
+- To protect our clients from the possibility of data loss due to spyware and keyboard “sniffers”, a department must NOT enter a client’s payment card data into a website on behalf of the client using a standard W&M desktop/laptop.
+Only approved devices can be used.
+Clients should be directed to the appropriate website (Financial Operations and IT must approve any exceptions or devices).

 - All visitors must be authorized before entering areas where cardholder data is processed or maintained.
 Departments must maintain a Payment Card Visitors Log.